timescale/docs/ai/pgvectorizer.md

-To create vector embeddings, simply attach PgVectorizer to any PostgreSQL table to automatically sync that table's data with a set of embeddings stored in Timescale Vector.
+To create vector embeddings, simply attach PgVectorizer to any PostgreSQL table to automatically sync that table's data with a set of embeddings stored in PostgreSQL.
 For example, say you have a blog table defined in the following way:

 ``` python